 Non-tax incentives aim to make it easier for developing companies to succeed in Taiwan by reducing operating costs.
-These incentives include the Industrial Technology Development Program, Land Lease Incentives in Industrial Parks, Government Participation in Investment, and Low Interest Loans.
-Please contact your nearest Grant Thornton office for more information about these tax and non-tax incentives.
+These incentives include the Industrial Technology Development Program, land lease incentives in industrial parks, government participation in investment, and low interest loans.